jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 ## Network Models

 In this section I introduce two neural network models inspired by TimbreTron and UMTN, along with an implementation of UMTN.
-TimbreTron could not be implemented because the network model was too large to fit into my system; moreover, @timbretron does not include many details (such as the generator architecture) which is essential to the implementation of the network.
+TimbreTron could not be implemented because the network model was too large to fit into my system; moreover, @DBLP:journals/corr/abs-1811-09620 does not include many details (such as the generator architecture) which is essential to the implementation of the network.

 First of the two new models is the CycleGAN model that uses the Griffin-Lim algorithm as the reconstruction mechanism.
 I tried to implement different generator and classifier networks to use with the time-frequency representations.
 Unlike generator networks, classifier networks can be evaluated independently in order to test the capacity of the network; hence I have written a separate model to evaluates these networks.